hyperledger-solang/solang/docs/targets/polkadot.rst

 Reverts and error data decoding
 _______________________________

-When a contract reverts, the returned error data is what `EVM would return <https://docs.soliditylang.org/en/v0.8.20/control-structures.html#panic-via-assert-and-error-via-require>`_.
+When a contract reverts, the returned error data is what the `EVM would return <https://docs.soliditylang.org/en/v0.8.20/control-structures.html#panic-via-assert-and-error-via-require>`_.
 ``assert()``, ``require()``, or ``revert()`` will revert the contract execution, where the revert reason is supplied as the contracts output (if any).
 Solidity contracts can also revert with a `Panic`